If people were strictly logical, there would be no marketing.

 What’s really interesting about Red Bull is that they present this adventure/extreme sport lifestyle story without referencing the benefits of their product.
 Just by promoting this lifestyle, they’ve built the biggest energy drink brand in the world.

 Lifestyle branding also ties into status roles.
 Often, as a brand tells a story, that story is about how your life will be more unique, interesting, and exciting as a result of using the product.
 Or it may tell a story of how you’re a better parent or spouse.
 Of course, the story frequently has an underlying theme of how the product boosts your sexuality.

-Another frequent way lifestyle marketing is used today is with health products; the healthy lifestyle is very effective marketing story.
-Of course it ties into weight loss, exercise equipment, and health food products.
+Another frequent way lifestyle marketing is used today is with health products; the healthy lifestyle is a very effective marketing story.
+Of course, it ties into weight loss, exercise equipment, and health food products.
 It’s so effective it even works well with products that are not actually healthy, like beer:

 This isn’t just a beer you drink.
 It’s a lifestyle choice.